Elisabeth Hartnagel-Scholl: Life

 Elisabeth Hartnagel (then Scholl) grew up together with her siblings Inge (1917–1998), Hans (1918–1943), Sophie (1921–1943) and Werner (1922–1944) as well as half-brother Ernst Gruele (1915–1991) until 1930 in Forchtenberg, from 1930 to 1932 in Ludwigsburg and from 1932 in Ulm.
 She was educated to Christian values by her mother Magdalena (1881–1958), who had been a deaconess until her marriage, and her father Robert Scholl, a liberal.
-Her siblings initially enthusiastically followed National Socialism and were members of the League of German Girls or Hitler Youth, but later became dissatisfied with the Nazi Regime.
+Her siblings initially enthusiastically followed National Socialism and were members of the League of German Girls or Hitler Youth, but later became disillusioned with the Nazi Regime.

 Scholl arrest and Sippenhaft

 Her siblings Hans and Sophie as well as other students participated in the production and distribution of leaflets of the student resistance group "White Rose", which called for clear decisions against Hitler's dictatorship.
 They were arrested on February 18, 1943.
 Elisabeth found this out from the newspaper.
-Four days later, on the 22nd February, Hans and Sophie Scholl and their fellow student Christoph Probst were sentenced to death in Munich by the People's Court chaired by Judge Roland Freisler, who came from Berlin for the sole purpose of the trial.
+Four days later, on February 22, Hans and Sophie Scholl and their fellow student Christoph Probst were sentenced to death in Munich by the People's Court chaired by Judge Roland Freisler, who came from Berlin for the sole purpose of the trial.
 Around 5 p.m., the convicts were beheaded in Munich's Stadelheim Prison.
-At the funeral of Hans and Sophie Scholl on the 24th February, the parents and siblings Inge, Elisabeth and Werner were present.
+At the funeral of Hans and Sophie Scholl on February 24, the parents and siblings Inge, Elisabeth and Werner were present.
 Three days later, on Elisabeth's 23rd birthday, the entire Scholl family was taken into custody in Ulm, except for brother Werner, who was on his way back to the Soviet front after his home leave.
 Elisabeth Scholl fell seriously ill in "protective detention" and was released after two months.
 She was the first of the Scholls to be released from prison.